 Scholarly Writing Supports for Researchers

-Engaging in scholarly writing is an essential activity for researchers as it is a primary mode to communicate contributions and disseminate knowledge.
-Here, you’ll find a variety of tools and guidelines designed to support you in crafting well-structured, impactful academic papers and other scholarly written works.
+Scholarly writing is an essential activity for researchers as it is a primary mode to communicate researchers’ contributions, disseminate knowledge, and generate impact.
+In this guide, you’ll find a variety of tools and guidelines designed to support you in sustaining a writing practice and community, crafting well-structured and argued academic written works, and shape your writing to increase relevance to intended audiences.

 Resources for Scholarly Writing